John Ledford

-John Robert Ledford II (born August 19, 1968 in Houston, Texas) is an American entrepreneur and producer in the anime industry.
-Most known for founding A.D.
-Vision, Anime Network, Newtype USA and Sentai Filmworks, Ledford has been an executive producer for hundreds of anime titles including Halo Legends, Appleseed Alpha, Short Peace, Sailor Moon, Hello Kitty, and the dubbing of Neon Genesis Evangelion.
+John Robert Ledford II (born August 19, 1968) is an American entrepreneur and producer in the anime industry.
+He founded A.D.
+Vision, Anime Network, Newtype USA and Sentai Filmworks, and has been an executive producer for hundreds of anime titles including Halo Legends, Appleseed Alpha, Short Peace, Sailor Moon, Hello Kitty, and the dubbing of Neon Genesis Evangelion.

 Life and career

 John Robert Ledford II was born on August 19, 1968, in Houston, Texas, to Gayle Greer (1945–2009) and John Robert Ledford.
 His mother, Gayle, was a harpist and an equestrian.

-An avid fan of video games, Ledford began his career in 1990 by founding Gametronix.
+A fan of video games, Ledford began his career in 1990 by founding Gametronix.
 The business grew to become America's second largest importer of Japanese video games and consoles such as Mega Drive, Famicom, Super Famicom and PC Engine.
 John's interest in anime began after being introduced to My Neighbor Totoro.
 In 1992, he and his business partner Matt Greenfield turned their attention to the anime industry and founded A.D.
 Vision.

 A.D.
 Vision (aka ADV Films or ADV) became a global leader of anime entertainment, innovation, media diversity, branded consumer products, licensing and publishing.
-By its tenth year, ADV was the largest employer of actors in the Southwest United States and expanded to include Tokyo and UK branches.
+By its 10th year, ADV was the largest employer of actors in the Southwest United States and expanded to include Tokyo and UK branches.
 Within a decade, ADV cemented its status as a major distributor of anime in North America, releasing titles such as Neon Genesis Evangelion, Sailor Moon, and Hello Kitty.
-The company also released live-action films on DVD, such as Gene Roddenberry's Andromeda (TV Series) and Earth Final Conflict as well as the Sci-Fi Channel and Jim Henson hit series Farscape, promoted original film releases and ventured into extreme wrestling with Combat Zone Wrestling.
+The company also released live-action films on DVD, such as Gene Roddenberry's Andromeda and Earth: Final Conflict as well as the Sci-Fi Channel and Jim Henson hit series Farscape, promoted original film releases and ventured into extreme wrestling with Combat Zone Wrestling.

 Ledford then founded Anime Network, North America's first all-anime dedicated cable TV network, in 2001; it grew from just 500,000 households to reach over 40,000,000 households.
 The following year he started publishing Newtype USA in partnership with Kadokawa Publishing.
 The publishing operation grew to include ADV Manga, which licensed and published hundreds of Japanese manga and Korean manhwa for North American distribution.